rohan-varma/awesome-athletes/README.md

 Run the backend:
 Activate the virtualenv with `source venv/bin/activate`.
 Then run `python app.py` and go to the localhost the app is listening on.

+Development:
+- Make changes to the backend by editing `app.py`.
+- Make changes to the front-end by editing the JS files and recompiling them with `webpack --watch`.